Syllabus

 Information

 This syllabus is meant to give you the information necessary to succeed in this course.
 If something is unclear, missing, or difficult to work around given your specific circumstances, please reach out.
 In general, I want to be reasonable and support your learning and your humanity, and I expect you to act in good faith in return.
-As this is the first offering of a brand new course, the syllabus may evolve over the semester, and this will be announced via Ed.
+Above all, I value timely, honest, and respectful communication (to me, respectful also means human, as in, please don’t use AI to write your emails to me).
+If there’s a concern, the earlier I hear about it, the easier it will be to address.
+As this is an evolving course, the syllabus may be amended over the semester, and this will be announced via Ed if needed.

 Pre-requisites: one of CSCI0330, 1310, or 0300.

-Reach us: All announcements and other communication will be done through the course EdSTEM board.
+Reach us: All announcements and other communication will be done through the course EdSTEM board (linked at the top of the course website).
 This will also be the fastest place to get questions answered.
 If you have a question for the staff that you are not comfortable posting on Ed, please email cs1952ytas@lists.brown.edu (please do not email individual TAs!).
 To reach Milda, please use her email.
-Note that HTAs/UTAs do not handle extensions, accommodations, grade inquiries, or dean’s notes.
+Per University policy, HTAs/UTAs do not handle extensions, accommodations, grade inquiries, or dean’s notes.

 Description